runtimeverification/haskell-backend/docs/profiling.md

 |---|---|---|---|
 | `-xc` | `-prof -fprof-auto` | Causes the runtime to print out the current cost-centre stack whenever an exception is raised.
 Useful for debugging the location of exceptions, such as `Prelude.head: empty list` error. | stderr |

+That said, a profiling build is significantly slower than a regular one.
+Sometimes, more light-weight methods with a regular build can already provide enough leads for code inspection.

+* It is always helpful to isolate a single operation that exhibits the problem at hand.
+This can be a rewrite step or an expected simplification.
+One can use either the RPC interface or a custom claim `runLemma(expression) => doneLemma(expected-simplification)` (see `evm-semantics` for examples).
+* Using `--log-entries <selection-of-debug-log-entries>`, one can observe where the system is spending time during execution of a request, and most of the time whether and why rules won't apply.
+* Running the program with the `+RTS` option `-Sstderr` (prints GC statistics after every GC) in combination with the `--log-entries` will allow for locating memory-hungry steps in the processing pipeline.
+* When analysing memory issues, it is also helpful to limit the heap size using `+RTS` option `-M <size>`, e.g., `+RTS -M15G -Sstderr`.

 ## Costs and disadvantages of profiling